utkarsh2102/packlog/README.md

 ## Copyright and Credits

 Open-sourced under the [MIT License](https://github.com/utkarsh2102/packlog/blob/master/LICENSE).
-Whilt this has been written from scratch but hanks to Julia Evans, Reuven Plevinsky, and Haoyuan Ge for some of their articles and explanations on some of the related topics.
+Whilst this has been written from scratch but thanks to Julia Evans, Reuven Plevinsky, and Haoyuan Ge for some of their articles and explanations on some of the related topics.